If you’re a brewery, you could claim thousands of pounds in R&D Tax Credits. Now that’s something worth raising a glass to!

 When hearing the phrase ‘research and development’, lots of people imagine scientists wearing lab coats and goggles.

-Anyone, in any industry, can conduct R&D. Even a brewery developing a new beer!
+Businesses from any industry can conduct R&D. Even a brewery developing a new beer!

 A few weeks ago, GrantTree successfully filed a sizeable R&D Tax Credits claim for a brewery.
 We can’t say who it was (NDAs and all that).
 But we can say they were working to develop a range of new beers.